The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 So that’s what I do for my clients every month – in a nutshell.
 It keeps me very busy working on these tasks, and I am always optimizing Google Ads because competitors are constantly changing their wording and budget.

-My wedding venue and vendor clients pay me $1,000-$4,000 a month to keep them on top of Google and send high-quality leads to their website.
+My wedding venue and vendor clients pay monthly to keep on top of Google and send high-quality leads to their websites.

-Most of my clients garner between 80-350 leads per month.
+Most of my clients receive between 80-450 leads per month.

 So here’s the bottom line.

 A feature on The Knot isn’t the worst option ever.
-A feature listing can cost between $5,000-$14,000.
+A feature listing can cost between $5,000-$19,000.
 It’s not a lot of marketing money for a whole year.
-But think about the amount of time spent fielding all the tire kickers, and low-quality leads.
+But think about the time spent fielding all the tire kickers and low-quality leads.

 I’m sure you have better things to do.
 And if you’re spending more time working with high-quality leads, you can keep raising your prices annually (or bi-annually) and make more money with less stress.